Advice: What shoes to wear in winter and how to maintain them?

 Bonne Gueule x Heschung collaboration , example of Norwegian stitching.

-The Goodyear alternative
+The Goodyear Alternative

 A beautiful model in Goodyear from Loding .

-The Blake, less appropriate in winter...
+The Blake, less relevant in winter...

 Finally, we have the Blake, favored by lovers of fine and elegant shoes, made without welt.